 When the stakes are high and your business is on the line, how do you choose between opposing systems?

-This Expert Exchange was brought to you by Matt Mullen, President of ProShip Multi-Carrier Shipping Software.
+This Expert Exchange was brought to you by Matt Mullen, former President of ProShip Multi-Carrier Shipping Software.

 Every day, we are faced with the age-old question: Is it worth it?
 Most of the time, this occurs when we are confronted with an important purchase.
 We do our research, narrow our choices, find the best of its kind and then are stuck with a larger-than-budgeted price tag that may make us take a step back, reconsider and question even needing the item in the first place.
 Then, when we decide yes, I actually do need this, we go for the less expensive, less reputable option.
 Why?
 Because while it may not do everything we originally wished for, it should get the job done.
 But how many times have you purchased the lower priced product to only go back and purchase the item of better quality, the one that won you over initially?